 After two days sailing from Iceland, across the Denmark Strait, we spot the snow-capped rocky coastline of Greenland.
 It’s late-summer and the coastline is free of ice.
 Well, almost.
-As we near Greenland, we sail through the iceberg conveyer.
+As we near Greenland, we sail through the iceberg conveyor.
 An incredible 90% of all North Atlantic icebergs were born from Greenlandic glaciers with about 40,000 medium to large-sized icebergs calved every year.
 The closer we get, the more icebergs we can see, drifting north to south, heading to Canada and North America.

 After taking a closer view of some of the larger bergs, we enter Northern Skjoldungen Fjord as part of our journey to circumnavigate Skjoldungen – a large uninhabited island on the King Frederick VI Coast.
 The fjord is littered with icebergs, bergs bits and growlers.
 Some adrift, some grounded next to the shore.
 They’re the tantalising appetisers before the main course, Thryms Glacier, situated at the northernmost point of the fjord.

 The landscape through the fjord is truly astonishing.
 Everybody stares skyward to take in the jagged icy peaks, towering over a kilometre above us.
-It’s not their height that’s impressive, but their precipitous nature.
+It’s not just their height that’s so imposing, but their precipitous nature.
 The further into the fjord we sail, the more bergs we pass.
 I’m used to seeing plenty of icebergs in and around the Svalbard Archipelago, but these are considerably larger.
 They definitely wet the appetite for what is to come.

 I want to get out on the zodiacs and take close-up wide-angle shots of the icebergs with the dramatic scenery beyond.
 But, as with all these expedition cruises, our time is governed by a strict itinerary and fuel quotas.
-I settle for photographing the vista and bergs from the outer decks and bow, using my 24-70mm ƒ/2.8 AF-S and 70-200mm VRII.
+I settle for photographing the vista and bergs from the outer decks and bow, using my 24-70mm f/2.8 AF-S and 70-200mm VRII.
 It’s a great combination for photographing from the ship.
-While the 24-70mm is clamped on my tripod for a time-lapse movie, I can use the 70-200mm to isolate more distant features in the landscape.
+While the 24-70mm is clamped on my tripod for a time-lapse movie, I can use the 70-200mm to isolate features in the landscape.

 If you use a super-wide 14mm or 16mm, the landscape is just too far away and all you have is large amounts of water and sky.
 It was bad enough with the 24-70mm, hence shooting for a panoramic 2:1 format.
 As an option, you can shoot a stitched panoramic, however a moving ship is not exactly the best foundation.
 Unless you shoot quickly, the foreground motion will be very difficult to stitch.
 It’s surprising how much I used the telephotos for scenics, including the 200-400mm.